Skip to main content

 Overview

-As your app grows, a single Model/Message/Update becomes unwieldy.
-The submodel pattern lets you split your app into self-contained modules, each with its own Model, Message, init, update, and view.
+The Submodels pattern lets you decompose your app into self-contained modules, each with its own Model, Message, and update — the same pieces you already know, just scoped to a single feature.

 import { Match as M, Schema as S } from 'effect'